 Causeway Challenge History

-Singapore and Malaysia are separated by a narrow stretch of water, called the causeway.
-In 2002 began a series of events which pitted a team of 10 from Singapore versus a team of 10 from Malaysia.
-The format evolved over the years and then in 2006 with the grand vision by Michael Tang it became truly international with players from around the world coming to the large Zon Regency hotel in Johor Bahru.
+Singapore and Malaysia are separated by the narrow Johor Strait.
+A road and rail Causeway spans it.
+In a similar way, the Causeway Challenge began in 2022 to make a link between a team of 10 from Singapore and a team of 10 from Malaysia in friendly but serious competition.
+The format evolved over the years and then in 2006 with the grand vision by Michael Tang The Causeway international became a way to bring together players from around the world, coming to the large Zon Regency hotel in Johor Bahru (adjacent to the Causeway bridge).
 In 2011 and 2016 over 200 players competed.
 After that the International Causeway ceased for several years although Michael organised three Alchemist Cups which had teams from ten countries.

-Players of our favourite word game certainly have fond memories of the Causeway Challenge at the Zon but they also have been excited at the busy noisy Kings Cup In Bangkok,superbly organised by the late Amnuay Ploysangngam and his team.
-In 2025 Michael Tang met with Manop Phiphatboonserm from Thailand to plan the biggest Causeway Challenge to date which will be held in 2026 in Thailand.
+Players of our favourite word game certainly have fond memories of the Causeway Challenge at the Zon but after a gap of ten years Michael Tang worked with Manop Phiphatboonserm to plan the biggest Causeway Challenge to date in 2026 in Thailand.

 Causeway Challenge